 Clicker Training Explained.

-I am often contacted by perspective clients who tell me that they have tried clicker training and “it didn’t work.”
+I am often contacted by prospective clients who tell me that they have tried clicker training and “it didn’t work.”
 Hummmm.
 If we take a closer look at the science behind this method of training it will become clear that it does work, it works really well, but if the application or mechanics are not taught correctly people can run into trouble.

 Clicker training is a popular nickname for Positive Reinforcement Training using a Marker Signal.
 The clicker is simply a mechanical gizmo that many trainers use because it does the job really well.
 Lots of things could be used in place of a clicker.
 More on that later.